 Relational Dynamics 1st (RD1st) is a specialist training company based in Lancaster.
 Founded by Deb Barnard MBE, the RD1st team comprises a team of experienced trainers and coaches who, along with Deb herself, deliver RD1st courses and services.
 All team members can be contacted for coaching or RD1st Supervision – please click on the name to send an email.

 Deb Barnard – RD1st Director, Course Design, Supervisor, Trainer & Coach

 Deb has extensive experience working within the creative sector combining artistic practice with arts/business management at Senior Executive level.
 Deb currently works as a Trainer & Coach; specialising in relational dynamics, personal development and leadership.
 She is a coach for the NESTA & Clore Leadership Initiatives (Arts & Social Programmes), Arts Marketing Association, the NHS, Peace Nexus Ltd (Switzerland) and the Arts Fundraising & Philanthropy Programme.
-Deb is an experienced coach Supervisor and RD1st Action Learning set facilitator.
-She delivers the Personal Leadership Module for 3rd Year Trainees on the Doctorate in Clinical Psychology at Lancaster University.
+Deb is an experienced coach Supervisor and RD1st Action Learning set facilitator

-Deb is regularly commissioned to design and deliver bespoke courses in Coaching Skills for Leadership & RD1st Action Learning: most recently for: LASeR (Lebanon), Zakheref (Jordan), E.U.N.I.C (Amman), The Young Women’s Trust, The Cultural Enterprise Office (Glasgow), The EXTEND Leadership Programme, The British Psychological Society, Creative Scotland, The Clore Short Course and the Clore Fellowship Residential at Bore Place.
-In 2015 she worked with Ruwwad, the Youth Empowerment Programme for Jordan, Lebanon, Egypt and Palestine and also worked with LOYAC in Kuwait.
+Deb is regularly commissioned to design and deliver bespoke courses in Coaching Skills for Leadership & RD1st Action Learning: most recently for: LASeR (Lebanon), Zakheref (Jordan), E.U.N.I.C (Amman), LOYAC in Kuwait, The Young Women’s Trust, The Cultural Enterprise Office (Glasgow), The EXTEND Leadership Programme, The British Psychological Society, Creative Scotland, The Clore Short Course and the Clore Fellowship Residential at Bore Place.
+She has an ongoing relationship with Ruwwad, the Youth Empowerment Programme for Jordan, Lebanon, Egypt and Palestine .

 She achieved full membership with the Association for Coaching (AC) in 2005, is a BBC Accredited Coach and was shortlisted for the ‘Award for Influence’ at AC in 2010.
-Deb holds a B’Ed (Hons) with a specialism in Child Psychology and achieved a Cognitive Behavioural Therapy diploma in 2016 and a Counselling Skills for Bereavement diploma in 2019, Inner Child Therapy Diploma 2021, Counselling & Psychotherapy PG.Dip 2019-2021.
+Deb holds a B’Ed (Hons) with a specialism in Child Psychology and achieved a Cognitive Behavioural Therapy diploma in 2016, Counselling Skills for Bereavement diploma in 2019, Inner Child Therapy Diploma 2021, Counselling & Psychotherapy PG.Dip 2019-2021.
 She was awarded an M.B.E. (for services to young people) in 2004.